paul-reiners/super-duper-drive/README.md

 2. Sign Up page
- - Everyone should be allowed access to this page, and potential users can use this page to sign up for a new account.
+ - Everyone is allowed access to this page, and potential users can use this page to sign up for a new account.
  - Validate that the username supplied does not already exist in the application, and show such signup errors on the page when they arise.
  - Remember to store the user's password securely!